How to efficiently pull in project stakeholders across teams

 - Senior leadership: In order to achieve your project’s goals, you’ll need backing and support from senior leadership in your organization.
 How these leaders view your project can make or break your results.

 Your project may have other stakeholders that aren’t on the above list.
 While documenting your stakeholders, you may realize that your stakeholder list is fairly long.
 Keep in mind that good stakeholder management strategies don’t require you to devote the same time and resources to every stakeholder in the same way.
 How you manage stakeholder relationships will depend on the stakeholder’s identity, interest, and influence on the project.
+Use our stakeholder mapping template for stakeholder management.

 Review expectations with stakeholders